 - that any workplace risk assessments specifically address stress

 - making sure that workloads are monitored (including through the appraisal process)

 - access to confidential counselling through employee assistance programmes (in larger companies)

-All of which are recognised as good practice.
-Employers may sometimes have to carry out a difficult balancing act where the behaviour of an employee with a mental health issue starts to have an impact on other staff.
-Our advice is to not ignore the problem just because someone has a mental health issue, as delicate as the conversation may be for you to have.
+However, employers may sometimes have to carry out a difficult balancing act with the behaviour of an employee with a mental health issue.
+Where it begins to have an impact on other staff, our advice is to not ignore the problem.
+Just because someone has a mental health issue, as delicate as the conversation may be for you to have.
 As the employer, you will still have expectations about how the employee should perform and what limitations the employee has.
 The courts sometimes place a high threshold on how people with serious mental illnesses should be treated in the workplace and you may wish to proceed with care if you are aware that a member of staff does have some form of mental illness.

 If you want to know what you do when managing staff with mental health issues then give us a call and talk through your options – 01706 565332.

 Metis HR is a professional HR Consultancy based in the North West of England supporting clients across the country.
 We specialise in providing outsourced HR services to small and medium-sized businesses.
 Call us now on 01706 565332 to discuss how we may help you.